cdopt/cdopt.github.io/docs/_sources/md_files/tutorials/quick_start.md

 ## Solvers

 `cdopt` package does not contain any solvers.
 However, the unconstrained minimization of the constraint dissolving functions can be solved by various of existing solvers.
-The solvers from `scipy.optimize`, `torch.optim` and `torch_optimizer` can be directly applied to minimize CDF over $\mathbb{R}^n$.
+The solvers from [PDFO](https://www.pdfo.net/index.html), [SciPy](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.minimize.html#scipy.optimize.minimize), [PyTorch](https://pytorch.org/docs/stable/optim.html), and [pytorch-optimizer](https://github.com/jettify/pytorch-optimizer) packages can be directly applied to minimize the constraint dissolving functions yielded by CDOpt.